 If you're not a subscriber, you can watch all the action with BT Sport’s contract-free monthly pass which gives you unlimited access to all our unmissable live and catch-up content.

 Here are the events that you simply can’t afford to miss.

-Liverpool’s 30-year wait for a top-flight title finally ended last week – but there’s still plenty to play for as the Premier League comes to a conclusion in July.
+Liverpool’s 30-year wait for a top-flight title has finally ended – but there’s still plenty to play for as the Premier League comes to a conclusion in July.